Cancer in Cats: Types, Symptoms, Prevention, and Treatment

 Q: What’s causing the high cancer rates in our cats?

 A: We really don’t know what causes most cancers.
 There are a few, like the feline leukemia virus, which is the big player in cancer etiology in cats.
 But I don’t know that we have the answer for what causes most cancers in cats.

 We do know people are keeping cats longer.
 Cats are living longer, so of course we see more cancer in cats just because we see more cats.
 But even in older cats, cancer is more sporadic than it is in dogs.

-Q: Can household chemicals or other common items, like bug sprays, cause cancer in cats because they walk through the residues and then lick their
+Q: Can household chemicals or other common items, like bug sprays, cause cancer in cats because they walk through the residues and then lick their feet?

 Q: Are some cat breeds more prone to cancers than others?